MatthewAlexOBrien/MatthewAlexOBrien.github.io/README.md

 ### Bio

 I'm a pre-doctoral fellow for Andrei Shleifer in Department of Economics at Harvard University.
 I'm interested in Behavioural Economics, International Development, and how machine learning can be informative for both.
 I previously held a research position at the London School of Economics and BeWorks.
-You can find a link to my cv [here](https://github.com/MatthewAlexOBrien/MatthewAlexOBrien.github.io/edit/main/README.md).
+You can find a link to my cv <a href="cv.pdf">here</a>.

-<a href="cv.pdf">Download File</a>

 ### Research